Rachel-png-coder/DSA_SparseMatrix/README.md

-# DSA_SparseMatrix
-Data Structures and Algorithms
 Overview
 This project implements memory-efficient sparse matrix operations in Python.
-It uses a Dictionary of Keys (DOK) format to store only non-zero elements, making it suitable for large sparse matrices.
+It uses a Dictionary of Keys (DOK) format to store only non-zero elements, making it suitable for large sparsematrices

-📁 Project Structure
-dsa/sparse_matrix/
-├── code/
-│   └── src/
-│       ├── main.py         # Main program with user interface
-│       └── sparse_matrix.py # Core sparse matrix implementation
-├── sample_inputs/          # Sample matrix input files
-│   ├── matrix1.txt
-│   ├── matrix2.txt
-│   └── matrix3.txt
-├── results/               # Generated results from operations └── README.md
 Getting Started

 Installation